We, humans, love our moon.

 Our single satellite, circling our lives, changing our tides, even loosening our inhibitions and making us a little “loony!”

-We write poems and songs about it, we stare at it, we propose under it.
+We write poems and songs about it, stare at it, and propose under it.
 We even think about that special someone that may be far away and know that they, too, are looking at the same heavenly object.

 Yes, we all love our Moon.
-We stare at the Moon, much like the ancient Hawaiians did centuries ago.
-We look at it with an equal fascination, comparable sense of awe, and the unique comfort that we find in her constant presence in our life.
+We look at the Moon, much like the ancient Hawaiians did centuries ago.
+With equal fascination, we have a comparable sense of awe, and the unique comfort that we find in her constant presence in our life.

-Of course, the Hawaiians had much more time (and darkness) to contemplate the Moon back then.
+Of course, the ancient Hawaiians had much more time (and darkness) to contemplate the Moon.
 They could observe the simultaneous ebbs and flows of the entire island ecosystem to her changing phases.